 Take responsibility to make yourself heard

 As a leadership development trainer and coach, I often hear my clients talk about how hard it is when others don’t listen to them.
 It is very rare that I hear people say, “I could really do more to make sure I get heard.”
 Communication is a two-way street and no matter how eloquent or loud you are, you have to make sure you match your message, tone, and volume to the situation at hand.
 Wait for the right moment to speak, until people have stopped talking.
 (Sounds obvious but you’d be surprised how often this gets forgotten!)
 Do what it takes to get peoples’ attention before you pour your heart out.
 Raise your hand, say the listener’s name, declare “I have an idea.” before you begin to share it… these are just a few ways to gain the podium before you talk.
-The easier you make it for others to listen to you, the more confident you will feel sharing your ideas.

 Check your premises

 Are you doubting yourself based on fact or based on assumption?
 If I assume I am going to face a critical audience, I may take a comment such as “No, no. That idea will never work.” as a personal attack.
 Then I would quickly react.
-With a ruffled brow in a defensive tone I would give a full explanation of why my idea is important.
+With a ruffled brow in a defensive tone, I would give a full explanation of why my idea is important.
 That would be followed by a full explanation of why the idea wouldn’t work and back and forth until someone backs down and we are both feeling drained and annoyed.
 If I won the argument my self-esteem is temporarily boosted, if not, I take a hit.

-uriosity and openness.
+If I assume I am going to face a supportive audience, the very same comment will make me pause, and ask “What’s your concern?” with genuine curiosity and openness.
 I may discover that there is a valid concern that we can address together and both feel committed to whatever solution we find.
 Because my self-esteem is derived from my beliefs about myself and not from external sources of approval, this kind of exchange would not feel like an emotional roller coaster.
 I can feel proud of myself knowing that assuming good intent about the other person helped enhance collaboration.

-It doesn’t matter what the reality is, it is my belief about the situation that shapes my responses and and my feelings.
+It doesn’t matter what the reality is, it is my belief about the situation that shapes my responses and my feelings.
 Depending on our beliefs about them, these situations can either be reasons to feel deficient and defensive or they can be an opportunity to learn and build confidence further.

-- Spread out physically
+Spread out physically

 Researchers from Harvard and UC-Berkeley (Cuddy, Carney and Yap) have shown that when we hold our bodies in tall, open stances, our physiology actually sends signals to our brain which make us feel more confident.

 If you think about it, it makes sense.
 Back in caveman times, if we stand in a big highly visible way, we could be a lot more exposed to physical threats.
 So if we stand that way, apparently we are not scared of attack.
 (Picture the opposite, what would you do if you had to dodge a bullet?
 You’d make yourself small!)
 Therefore, if you are holding your body in a way that shows you are not worried about physical threats, your brain responds by sending hormones into your system that make you calmer, more willing to take risks, and more confident.
 You can “trick” your brain into supporting your confidence.

-- Take a deep breath
+Take a deep breath